Margaret Peterlin

-Margaret Judith Ann Peterlin (born October 9, 1970) is an American lawyer, United States Navy veteran, and former Commerce Department and congressional aide.
-She was the Chief of Staff to the United States Secretary of State, appointed to the position by former Secretary of State Rex Tillerson, from February 2017 until the end of March 2018.
+Margaret Judith Ann Peterlin (born October 9, 1970) is an American lawyer.
+She served as the Chief of Staff to the United States Secretary of State from February 2017 until the end of March 2018.
+She was appointed to the position by former Secretary of State Rex Tillerson.
 Since July 6, 2018, she has served as the senior vice president of global external and public affairs for AT&T.

 Early life and education

 Peterlin is a native of Daleville, Alabama.
 She obtained a Bachelor of Arts in political science from the College of the Holy Cross in 1993, when she was commissioned into the Navy through the Reserve Officer Training Corps.
 Peterlin graduated cum laude from the University of Chicago Law School in 2000.
 She was the founder and first editor-in-chief of the Chicago Journal of International Law.

 Career

 Federal clerkship

 After graduating from law school, Peterlin clerked for Judge Jerry Edwin Smith, of the U.S. Court of Appeals for the 5th Circuit, from 2000 to 2001.